JieunKwon/React_Redux_counter/README.md

 # React_Redux_counter

-Show the simple counter to practice React Redux.
+Show the counter (the number increment and decrement) to practice React Redux.

-To
+To manage counter number, used Redux actions.

-> Redux Actions
+ --  Redux Actions

 1. install